AlexDeFoc/GameWatch/DISTRIBUTING.md

 # Guide to distributing releases on GitHub

+# Steps for distributing

-* Grab all dependencies
+* Grab all binary dependencies
-* Pack into folder with the release tag version
+* Create folder with name = tag version
 * Archive & compress into .zip/.tar.gz file
 * Name the archive the correct format: "architecture\_platform".
 For example:
     * x64\_windows